msternbach/Oura-Ring/README.md

 ## Questions and Results:

-check out the code and analysis for each query [here](https://github.com/msternbach/Oura-Ring/blob/main/Oura_ring.sql)
+Check out the code and analysis for each query [here](https://github.com/msternbach/Oura-Ring/blob/main/Oura_ring.sql).

 ### When did I Sleep the Best: